pcanz/pPEG/docs/context-sensitive-grammars.md

 Semantic actions can be very useful, but they should be clearly separated.
 Most practical uses of semantic actions can be fully decoupled from the grammar syntax specification.
 They can be implemented as parse tree transformations.

-Handling CSG requirements is the exception, by their very nature they can not be separated out from the grammar specification.
+Handling CSG requirements is the exception, by their very nature they may be essential to the parser and can not be separated out from the grammar specification.
 Some restricted form of semantic actions are required, or some different way to solve the problem.

 ##  Grammar Extensions